rfabbri/vxd/README.txt

 | VXD contrib    | BRL/bbas                  | bnld        | bnld\_algo | vxd/contrib/brl/bbas/bnld/
 | Internal       | BRL/basic (team-specific) | dbnl        | dbnl\_algo | internal/basic/dbnl/

-The difference between vxd/core/vxd/vnld/ and vxd/contrib/brl/bbas/bnld/ could be that bnld is team-specific, while vnld is common code.
+One sensible way to differentiate between vxd/core/vxd/vnld/ and vxd/contrib/brl/bbas/bnld/ is to designate bnld for team-specific changes, while vnld is more commonly developed code.
 But vnld doesn't have to exist, if only team-specific code is needed.
 Whether it is useful to have a common vnld will depend on whether we want a subset of the code to be independently compilable and linkable.
-Layering is only needed to tame different levels of development intensity, isolating potential mistakes.
+Layering is only needed to tame different levels of development intensity, isolating potential mistakes and management overhead.

 Note that an internal app may use any library, or all vnl variants simultaneously.
-The VXD and Internal trees should be constructed as if VXL, VXD and Internal were co-existing in the same file tree, without conflict, except that in reality we have three separately managed repositories.
+The VXD and Internal trees are to be constructed as if VXL, VXD and Internal were co-existing in the same file tree, without conflict, except that in reality we have three separately managed repositories.
+Of course this rule can also be relaxed for more unstable portions of VXD and Internal code.

 As another example, the layering for contrib/gel/vsol (which does not exist in Core in any form, but variants exist in many contrib folders) may look like: